 Even for us well-traveled frogs, the rigors of the theme parks — early openings, waiting in line, heat and tired feet — can slow our roll (or hop, as the case may be).
 There comes a moment in every theme park vacation when we hit a wall and just need a break.
 With water parks, golf courses and amazing resort hotel pools, there's no shortage of off-day activities at Disney World.
-But our very favorite Disney World non-theme park activity is Disney Springs.
+But our very favorite Disney World non-theme park activity is hopping around Disney Springs.

-Disney Springs Tips for Your Trip!
+Our Top Disney Springs Tips for Your Trip

 1. Plan Your Visit

 Wait, plan your visit to a shopping destination?
 Absolutely.
-You'll save tons of time by understanding how Disney Springs is set up, and knowing where your must-visit shops and dining destinations are located.
-Disney Springs is divided into four unique neighborhoods—West Side, The Landing, Town Center and The Marketplace.
+You'll save tons of time by understanding how Disney Springs is set up and knowing where your must-visit shops and dining destinations are located.
+Disney Springs is divided into four unique neighborhoods: West Side, The Landing, Town Center and The Marketplace.
 Identifying key landmarks you may want to visit (World of Disney, Planet Hollywood Observatory or Jock Lindsey's Hangar Bar, for example) will help you map out your day.
 Planning doesn't have to take out the spontaneity.
 You may discover something wandering around that didn't seem interesting on the map.
-Leap over to the Disney Springs website and start looking.
+Leap over to the Disney Springs website and start looking!

 2. Schedule Around Entertainment

-3. Plan for Rain
+3. Plan for the Weather

 4. Park Near Your Last Stop